 Joe Roth is a member of the firm’s litigation group.
-Joe’s practice focuses on internal and governmental investigations, antitrust, and appeals.
+Joe’s practice focuses on governmental investigations and litigation, complex commercial litigation, and appeals.

-Joe has experience representing companies, public agencies, and individuals being investigated by federal and state agencies.
-His civil litigation experience concentrates on economic and financial issues, with a particular focus on antitrust.
-Appeals are a significant part of Joe’s practice, especially emergency relief matters.
+Appeals are a significant part of Joe’s practice.
 Joe has represented clients on appeal before Arizona’s appellate courts, the Ninth Circuit, and the United States Supreme Court.

 Joe also devotes a significant amount of time to pro bono service.
 He has represented clients seeking post-conviction relief for wrongful convictions, handled numerous appeals for indigent clients, and authored amicus briefs in cases at the Arizona Supreme Court and the United States Supreme Court.

 Joe was selected by Southwest SuperLawyers as a “Rising Star” for 2012-2018.

 - Legacy Foundation Action Fund v.
 Citizens Clean Elections Commission: Represented Commission in enforcement of campaign finance disclosure requirements and obtained dismissal of appeal of the final agency decision.
 408 P.3d 828 (Ariz.
 2018) (argued).